AndersKallesoe/Hand_Written_Numbers_Learning/readme.txt

 This project has been made using the numpy, json, cv2 and mlxtend libraries

+it is an implementation of a classic neural network that can recognize hand-written digits from 0 to 9.

 The main.py file takes parameters:
 	"train [n] [b] [l]" -> perform n training sessions on the network splitting the training data into b randomized batches for each training session with a learning rate 1/l.